The Bachelor of Liberal Arts (ALB) degree requires 128 credits or 32 (4-credit) courses. You can transfer up to 64 credits.

 Field of study courses must be completed with a B- or higher without letting your overall field of study dip below 3.0.
 The same is required for minor courses.

 Once admitted with a 3.0 or higher GPA, you must maintain a cumulative GPA of 2.0 or higher.
 You can receive five withdrawals without them affecting your GPA.
 The sixth and any subsequent withdrawals count as zeroes (failing grade) in your cumulative GPA.
+Please note that a WD grade from a two-credit course will count as 1 of your 5 allowed WD grades.
 See Academic Standing.

 Foreign Language Credit Options